-Chronic Intestinal Pseudo Obstruction (CIPs or CIPO) Information Booklet nts: Glossa iry What a Cause What t Treatm Surgic s Chronic Intestinal Pseudo Obstruction? are the Symptoms? s of CIPs ests diagnose CIPs? eents for CIPs including medications al options nd nutrition lant tion and work nable adjustments List of consultants and specialist centres Meet t the Pseudo Obstruction Research Trust ne trustees ct details SEP Glossary Aseptic - free from contamination by bacteria and viruses (sterile) Biopsy - taking a small section of tissue which can then be looked at under a microscope Colon - the large bowel, where stool is formed and water is absorbed.
+Chronic Intestinal Pseudo Obstruction (CIPs or CIPO) Information Booklet Glossary What is Chronic Intestinal Pseudo Obstruction?
+What are the Symptoms?
+Causes of CIPs What tests diagnose CIPs?
+Treatments for CIPs including medications Surgical options CIPs and nutrition Transplant Education and work Reasonable adjustments List of consultants and specialist centres About the Pseudo Obstruction Research Trust Meet the trustees Contact details #supPORTthecause Glossary Aseptic - free from contamination by bacteria and viruses (sterile) Biopsy - taking a small section of tissue which can then be looked at under a microscope Colon - the large bowel, where stool is formed and water is absorbed.
 It connects from the small bowel to the rectum Distension - also known as bloating Dysphagia - trouble swallowing Enteral - via the gut Gastroenterologist - a doctor specialising in gastrointestinal (digestive system) conditions Gastrointestinal tract - the whole of the digestive system is a tract which is connected from mouth to anus, also known as the gut or alimentary canal Haemoglobin - the oxygencarrying substance of red blood cells Intravenous - into the vein (thus into the bloodstream) Jejunum - middle section of the small bowel Malabsorption - a problem with or lack of absorption of some or all nutrients from food Motility - the movement of the gut and the food, fluid and air through it Pancreas - an organ which secretes digestive enzymes and produces insulin which allows sugar to get into the cells to be used for energy Parenteral - not through the mouth or gut Reflux - where gastric or bowel contents move up the digestive system the wrong way, as in gastrooesophageal reflux where stomach contents and acid go back up into the oesophagus Sepsis - the whole-body response to an infection, which can be and often is fatal Sphincter - a muscle ring which surrounds the gut in various places such as the top of the stomach, bottom of the stomach and anus Visceral - to do with the internal organs What is Chronic Intestinal Pseudo Obstruction?